On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: Empirical Results

-We also evaluate the SNR asymptotic properties described in Theorem \ref{thm4} with IID complex Gaussian $5\!\times\!5$ MIMO channels.
-As showed in Figure \ref{fig:GMIAsymp}, the GMIs of Method II.c and Method III both converge to Method III with $\vec{P}\!=\!\vec{0}$.
-Moreover, the GMIs of CS demodulators converge to EZF at high SNR and TMF at low SNR, which is well aligned with Theorem \ref{thm4}.
+Next, we evaluate the asymptotic properties of the GMI described in Theorem \ref{thm4} under $5\!\times\!5$ MIMO channels.
+As shown in Fig.\,\ref{p1fig7}, the GMIs of Method II and Method III both converge to Method III with $\vec{P}\!=\!\vec{0}$.
+Moreover, the GMI of the CS demodulators converge to the EZF in Example 1 at high SNR, and the TMF in Example 2 at low SNR, respectively, which are well aligned with Theorem \ref{thm4}.